 Congratulations, Instagram junkies!
-Your faithful iPhone photography and unprecedented user engagement has led to a wealth of new and exciting opportunities for you to take advantage of… ahem… I mean, for you to be taken advantage of.
+Your faithful iPhone photography and unprecedented user engagement have led to a wealth of new and exciting opportunities for you to take advantage of… ahem… I mean, for you to be taken advantage of.

 You know the old adage about how a deal that”s too good to be true probably is?
 Oh, you don”t?
 Well, that explains why such an alarming amount of you are falling for the latest wave of Instagram scams.
 Huge brands promising ridiculous giveaways that they could never fulfill, all in exchange for a little Instagram love: a shout-out here, a follow there, picture comments everywhere.
 Be one of the first 20,000 to spread “British Airway”s” holiday giveaway to your feed and voilà!
 You and a loved one are flying to London.
 FOR FREE.